-The maximum permitted load for the Yamarin 68 DC is 945 kg.
+The maximum permitted load for the Yamarin 68 DC is 870 kg.
 This load includes the following weights:

-- b) basic equipment 25kg - c) consumable liquids (fresh water, fuel etc.) in fixed tanks 180 kg - d) personal equipment (e.g. hobby equipment and overnight equipment) 80 kg. - e) the weight of supplies and other stores 30 kg - f) possible life raft 30 kg loads appropriately (roughly an even keel).
+- a) the total weight of passengers 600 kg (the default weight of an adult is assumed to be 75 kg and that of a child 37.5 kg) - b) consumable liquids (fresh water, fuel etc.) in fixed tanks 190 kg - c) personal equipment (e.g. hobby equipment and overnight equipment) 50 kg. - d) the weight of supplies and other stores 30 kg

+WARNING!
+When loading the craft, never exceed the maximum recommended load.
+Always load the craft carefully and distribute loads appropriately (roughly an even keel).
 Heavy equipment should usually to be placed in the storage compartment under the aft seat.
 If the maximum numbers of passengers are on-board you should place the heavy equipment in the cabin to ensure that the craft does not become tail-heavy.
 Always avoid placing heavy weights high up.